TechGrounds-Cloud8/cloud8-benbui797/05_Cloud_1/AWS-05_S3.md

 # AWS-05 S3

 AWS S3 is a storage service.
 The name stands for "Simple Storage Service".
 Data that is stored on it is called an object.
-Objects are stored in buckets
+Objects are stored in buckets.
+You can store any type of file on it.

 There are different storage classes that differ in availability, durability, retrieval time, and cost.